FAQ

 How to find out when you need to start paying?

 There are several ways.
-Students are recommended to follow their obligations to the university on the UWB Portal in the section “Moje údaje“ (“My Data”) in the box “Závazky studenta vůči škole – co má student zaplatit“ (“Students Obligations to University – What the Student Pays”).
-At the time you are charged a tuition fee, the UWB will send you a registered letter entitled “Decision in the Matter of Charging a Tuition Fee” by the Czech Post.
+We recommend following your obligations to the university in the Portal -> section “Moje údaje“ (“My Data”) in the box “Závazky studenta vůči škole – co má student zaplatit“ (“Students Obligations to University – What the Student Pays”).
+If you were charged a tuition fee, the UWB will send you a registered letter entitled “Decision in the Matter of Charging a Tuition Fee” by the Czech Post.

 Can I appeal against the fees?
 If so, how?

-If you received a “Decision in the Matter of Charging a Tuition Fee”, you can file an appeal within 30 days of receiving the letter.
-In your application, you may request a fee waiver, a fee reduction, a reassignment of the due date or a review of the decision.
-The reasons to be taken into account, you’ll in the Statute of UWB in attachment 2.
-It is worth come to the ICC for an advice.
+You can file an appeal within 15 days of receiving the “Decision in the Matter of Charging a Tuition Fee” letter.
+In your application, you may request a fee waiver, a fee reduction, a reassignment of the due date, or a review of the decision.
+The reasons that are taken into account can be found in the Statute of UWB, attachment 2.
+It is definitely worth coming to us for advice.

 Do I have to pay the fee at once?

-You don’t have to, you can pay the fee in installments.
-Make sure that you enter the correct information (bank account number, variable and specific symbol) when entering the payment, so that the payments are correctly matched.
-You can check the payment has arrived on the UWB Portal in the section “Moje studium” (“My Study”) in the box “Moje údaje” (“My Data”).
+You don’t have to, you can pay the fee in instalments.
+Make sure you fill in the correct information (bank account number, variable, and specific symbol) when submitting the payment so that the payments are correctly matched.
+You can check the payment has arrived on the UWB Portal -> section “Moje studium” (“My Study”) in the box “Moje údaje” (“My Data”).

-Where can I verify that the amount has been credited to account?
+Where can I verify that the amount has been credited to the account?

 Health and social insurance